ohrus/learning_vuex_by_memory/README.md

-# A memory game made with vue, vuex
+# A memory game made with Vuejs, vuex

+## Purpose

+Created in an attempt to learn something about vuex.
+I learned some things.

+Possible (unlikely) future features:
+* Choose your own name on start
+* Reset the board (refreshing does the trick)
+* Updating the slightly underwhelming 'win screen'

 ## Project setup
 ```